Using a CO₂ analyser to increase yield and quality of greenhouse crops?

 Photosynthesis is a source of life and makes your life sweeter

-Photosynthesis is the source of the oxygen we breathe, but also the food we eat.
-Without the photosynthesis process, the light energy would not convert carbon dioxide into oxygen.
+Photosynthesis is the source of the oxygen we breathe, as well as the food we eat.

 Photosynthesis reaction